 We are pretty light on things like toys, printables, and extra learning materials.
 I find it too overwhelming.
 Too many materials seem to only serve as a reminder of what all we are not doing.
 I really just love our simple routine of morning basket and table work.
 My girls like having the time to organize their own hands-on activities, which they do naturally through their free play.

 We start our day with free play, breakfast and morning chores.
-Then we transition into school with our Morning Basket time at 10:30.
+Then we transition into school with our Morning Basket time at about 10:30.
 This cover the following subjects: science, history, geography, literature and Bible.
 I started doing this two years ago (you can read about that here) and it has grown along with us, just as I hoped it would!

 Every morning Junie picks a picture book for us to start our reading time with.
 I use lists of recommended picture books from Read Aloud Revival (it’s probably our third time through her seasonal picture book list).